jju/stubbl/teams/orbitalmachine.md

 ### Fans

 Fans of the Machine don't get on especially well with the other main bashing teams in the Pros (the [Carcosan Tatters](carcosantatters) and [Gore Farmers](gorefarmers)).
 Adding to the frisson with the Farmers is the disputed nature of the "true winner" of the sixth Green Cup.
+Machine fans do a "Drill Baby Drill" chant that other teams tend to find exceedingly obnoxious (numerous polls back this up).

 ### Famous Games

 The betrayal at Dungardin vs the [Cogs](irregularcogs) in GCVII Week 8 was notable for historical reasons (also, it was a 2 interception match for the Machine).